Junocal vs Mariana Tek for reformer pilates

 Most of the operational changes are smaller than studios expect.
 Three classes of change to know about in advance.

 The booking page.
 Your Mariana Tek-branded booking page becomes a Junocal-branded booking page at junocal.com/yourstudio.
 Six themes ship with Junocal, and the page is customisable with your logo, colours, and photos.
 The URL changes from your Mariana Tek address to the Junocal address; studios that want to preserve existing bookmarks typically set up a redirect from their previous domain.
-Clients receive one cutover email with the new login (magic link, no password) and a brief explanation of what's different.
+Clients receive one cutover email with the new login (magic link) and a brief explanation of what's different.
 Most studios report minimal client confusion at cutover.

 The pick-a-spot configuration.
 Your reformer floor-plan configuration migrates as part of the data import.
 The spot mapping, the favourite-spot persistence rules, the rotation logic — all migrated with the rest of the data.
 The visual editor on Junocal is similar in shape to Mariana Tek's; the spot mapping requires a sign-off step in staging to confirm the layout matches what you've configured.
 The whole staging-to-live cutover for a typical single-location reformer studio takes a Sunday evening.